Virginia-Maryland College of Veterinary Medicine

 The college conducts a broad spectrum of basic/molecular and translational/applied research that is strongly focused on human health and well-being, and animal health and productivity.
 In its MS and PhD degree curricula, and research operations, VMCVM operates as a single multidisciplinary program – Biomedical and Veterinary Sciences (BMVS) – under the direction of the office of the Senior Associate Dean of Research and Graduate Studies.

-The VMRCVM doctoral program leads to a PhD degree with a combined total of 90 credit hours of course work, research and dissertation.
+The VMCVM doctoral program leads to a PhD degree with a combined total of 90 credit hours of course work, research and dissertation.
 The PhD can be completed in four years.

 The MS degree comprises a combined total of 30 credit hours of course work, research and thesis, and can be completed in two years.
 The dual degree program leads to both DVM and PhD degrees in six years.
 These studies allow candidates to pursue research opportunities in biomedical and/or clinical sciences.